Haunting of The Flanders Hotel

-Built of cement and steel girders to protect against fire, the hotel was put to the test in 1927 when a fire took out 8 blocks of Ocean City hotels and businesses and a large portion of the boardwalk.
+Built of cement and steel girders to protect against fire, the hotel was put to the test in 1927 when a fire took out eight blocks of Ocean City hotels and businesses and a large portion of the boardwalk.
 The Flanders remained intact.

-Although not entirely sure what started the fire, authorities believe it was possibly some vagrants that had built a fire under the boardwalk to keep warm.
+Although not entirely sure what started the fire, authorities believe it was possibly some vagrants who had built a fire under the boardwalk to keep warm.
 Another possibility is a careless smoker who tossed a smoldering cigar into a trash pile.
 Ultimately the fire spread rapidly due to high winds, which ironically aided in the containment of the fire when the winds shifted directions.
 Some dozen automobiles burned after a gasoline tank exploded at the Boardwalk garage.
 This also assisted in the rapid spread of the fire.

 Although there were no casualties in the fire, a resident named Emil Landbach was killed in a car accident while racing to Mays Landing.
 He had heard his home was in jeopardy.

 In the fire, the city lost three hotels, block after block of businesses, two movie theaters, and the Mayor’s home.
 It is not known if Emil Lanbach’s house was spared or destroyed; however, perhaps he is one of the spirits that roam the halls of The Flanders Hotel.
 The only surviving original structure left intact in the 8-block radius of the Ocean City fire.

 After the fire, the boardwalk was rebuilt a block closer to the ocean.
 The Flanders Hotel took advantage of the situation by building three saltwater pools in front of the hotel, which ultimately set it apart from any other hotels in the area.
 These pools became an instrumental part of the hotel using what is called the catacombs.